menaechus/CSV-to-JSON/README.md

 2. You'll be prompted to enter:
    - CSV filename (will add .csv extension if missing)
    - CSV delimiter
+   - Port number for the server (must be between 1024 and 65535)
    - Select a network interface from the list of available interfaces
 3. These settings will be saved in a `config.json` file for future use.
-4. Once the server starts, you'll see the specific address where it's accessible.
+4. Once the server starts, you'll see the specific address and port where it's accessible.
 5. Use the following commands in the terminal:
    - `R`: Refresh JSON data from the CSV file
    - `Q`: Quit the application